fergald/docs/explainers/permissions-policy-unload.md

 ## Frequently Asked Questions

+### Will this Permissions-policy cause problems for 3rd-party iframes that use unload handlers?
+Possibly.
+Authors should ensure that
+all iframes on a page have correctly without unload handlers before using this header.
+Disabling unload handlers may impact e.g. reporting of metrics.
+Such issues will tend not be visible in the page itself, since unload handlers run after document discard.
+We’ve started reaching out to common 3rd party iframe providers, asking them to remove unload handlers.
+We will also encourage them to include this header on their iframes to ensure that they stay unload-free, once it is available.

+### What should sites do if they have 3rd-party iframes that rely on unload handlers?
+Sites can provide feedback to 3rd-party iframe providers, asking them to remove unload handlers if possible.
+In parallel, sites can use this header, yet allowing origins with remaining unload handlers.
+Doing this will not make the page BFCacheable but it will help ensure that new unload handlers do not creep in elsewhere.

 ### Will this Permissions-policy also affect the unload handlers added by extensions?

-Yes.
-It doesn't seem possible to special case unload handlers from extensions.
+In Chrome's implementation, yes.
-Fortunately, we believe that there are alternatives to unload that can be used by extensions.
+We believe that there are alternatives to unload that can be used by extensions and so there is no need to make an exception.
-We've proactively reached out to popular extensions known to use unload handlers to verify that these alternatives are viable.
-We will work on increasing awareness and providing guidance for a smooth migration.
-We welcome feedback and questions from extensions authors on this topic.
+We will make an effort to make extension authors aware of this new feature so that they can proactively migrate away from unload before sites start using this.